julien-poivret/SSH_basic/README.md

 ```
 of couse replace your username and ipserver with your local server session characteristic...

-* Then now you can simply login remotely on server with:
+* Then now you can simply login remotely on server from client with:
 ```
 $ ssh username@ipserver
 ```
-no password are needed anymore for login via ssh from client
+no password are needed anymore for login via ssh to the server.

 * If everything work well
+on the server side ( with a physical call access or via the ssh login ) !
-on **(server side !) you can now go in:
+you can now go in:
 ```
 $ sudo vim /etc/ssh/sshd_config
 ```
-and add the two following text lines instructions:
+and add the two following text lines instructions inside that file:

 ```
 PubkeyAuthentication yes